ENTIRE: Learning-based Volume Rendering Time Prediction: Method

 \subsection{Architecture Design}

-As illustrated in \cref{fig:Overview}, \acro{} consists of two stages: feature vector extraction (\acrovol{}) and rendering time prediction (\acropred{}).
-Considering that our target application scenarios require interactive operations, we designed \acro{}'s architecture to be as lightweight as possible to achieve a low memory footprint and fast inference speed.
+\changed{As illustrated in \cref{fig:Overview}, \acro{} consists of two stages.
+Stage 1 extracts a feature vector from the volume (\acrovol{}) and Stage 2 predicts rendering time (\acropred{}).} Considering that our target application scenarios require interactive operations, we designed \acro{}'s architecture to be as lightweight as possible to achieve a low memory footprint and fast inference speed.

-\textbf{\acrovol{}} (\cref{sec:method:volnet}).
-First, the model transforms the considered volume into a feature representation by using an autoencoder, which consists of two components: an encoder and a decoder.
+\textbf{\acrovol{}.} First, the model transforms the considered volume into a feature representation by using an autoencoder, which consists of two components: an encoder and a decoder.
 The encoder maps the data into a feature space, while the decoder reconstructs the data by remapping the feature space back to the original data space.
 In our implementation, the autoencoder leverages convolutional layers, transpose convolutional layers, and fully connected layers to enhance its feature representation capabilities (the decoder is only used for training purposes).

-\textbf{\acropred{}} (\cref{sec:method:prednet}).
-At the prediction stage, the model combines the learned volume feature with camera poses (comprising position and orientation) and the transfer function.
+\textbf{\acropred{}.} At the prediction stage, the model combines the learned volume feature with camera poses (comprising position and orientation) and the transfer function.
 The network consists of fully-connected layers only and outputs the final rendering time prediction.
 The rationale behind this two-stage design is that in many scenarios, multiple renderings of a single volume are generated by varying the camera position or transfer function.
 By decoupling the model into \acrovol{} and \acropred{}, the volume is processed only once, allowing subsequent camera variations to rely solely on the compact feature representation, significantly reducing computational overhead.